SabahatJK/fintech-case-study/README.md

 #### **Database and NOSql storage**

-Stripe uses Postgres, Apache Hadoop and Redis<sup>[techstack](https://techstacks.io/stacks/stripe/)
+Stripe uses Postgres, Apache Hadoop and Redis. <sup><a href="#20">[20]</a></sup>
-</sup>.

-Postgres is a free and open-source relational database management system emphasizing extensibility and SQL compliance. <sup>[(Wikipedia)](https://en.wikipedia.org/wiki/PostgreSQL)</sup>
+Postgres is a free and open-source relational database management system emphasizing extensibility and SQL compliance. <sup><a href="#21">[21]</a></sup>

 Apache Hadoop.
 Hadoop is a collection of open-source software utilities that facilitates using a network of many computers to solve problems involving massive amounts of data and computation.
-It provides a software framework for distributed storage and processing of big data using the MapReduce programming model. <sup>[(Wikipedia)](https://en.wikipedia.org/wiki/Hadoop)</sup>
+It provides a software framework for distributed storage and processing of big data using the MapReduce programming model. <sup><a href="#22">[22]</a></sup>

 Redis is an in-memory data structure store, used as a distributed, in-memory key–value database, cache and message broker, with optional durability.
-Redis supports different kinds of abstract data structures, such as strings, lists, maps, sets, sorted sets, HyperLogLogs, bitmaps, streams, and spatial indexes. <sup>[(Wikipedia)](https://en.wikipedia.org/wiki/Redis)</sup>
+Redis supports different kinds of abstract data structures, such as strings, lists, maps, sets, sorted sets, HyperLogLogs, bitmaps, streams, and spatial indexes. <sup><a href="#23">[23]</a></sup>

 #### **Cloud/Hardware Infrastructure**